 - Lastly, when possible, avoid popular destinations at peak times.
 These award seats tend to disappear fast!

 Marriott lets you transfer points to any other Marriott member who’s had a Marriott account for at least 2 months.
 The account must also be in good standing.
 This makes combining points between you and a spouse or partner simple to do.

 For families and friends traveling together who don’t have enough Marriott points in 1 account, but when combined do, this member perk is a big help when booking award nights or transferring Marriott points to an airline transfer partner.

 What are a few of the best ways to use Marriott points?

 Of course, when Marriott loyalty members redeem points for award nights at Marriott hotels, the value is solid, especially with the 5th night free.
 Even with all the changes that came when Marriott acquired SPG, the Marriott award chart is reasonable and has many different hotel brands for a huge geographic footprint around the globe.

 But, when transferring Marriott points to an airline transfer partner, some partners are better than others as you saw in the chart above.

-Singapore Airlines, Air France, and Virgin Atlantic all have great redemption options, but these miles are also easily earned by transferring Chase UR, Amex MR, and/or Citi TY points to your airline account.
+Singapore Airlines, Air France, and Virgin Atlantic all have great redemption options, but these miles are also easily earned by transferring Chase UR, Amex MR, and/or Citi ThankYou points to your airline account.
 (Not to mention the transfer is likely to be instant or a lot quicker with these other programs compared to Marriott.)